 Is Airbnb legal in Paris in 2026?

-Yes, but with significant restrictions.
-Primary residences may be rented out for a maximum of 90 nights per year and must display a 13-character registration number.
-Secondary residences require a costly “changement d’usage” authorization.
+Yes, but with real restrictions.
+Primary residences can be rented out for a maximum of 90 nights a year and must display a 13-character registration number.
+Secondary residences need a costly “changement d’usage” authorisation.
 Listings without a registration number are illegal, and platforms now block most non-compliant ones automatically.
-Bookings on legitimate listings via major platforms are safe.
+Booking a legitimate listing through a major platform is safe.

 Is it cheaper to stay in an Airbnb or a hotel in Paris?

-For four or more nights with three or more guests, apartments are typically 20–40 percent cheaper than equivalent hotels once cleaning fees and platform fees are factored in.
-For one or two nights with one or two guests, hotels are usually cheaper because cleaning fees do not amortize.
-The break-even point is roughly four nights and three guests.
+For four or more nights with three or more guests, apartments typically come in 20–40 percent cheaper than equivalent hotels once cleaning and platform fees are in.
+For one or two nights with one or two guests, hotels usually win because the cleaning fee never amortises.
+The break-even point sits at roughly four nights and three guests.

 What is the 90-day rule in Paris?

-The 90-day rule, established by the Le Meur law in November 2024, caps how many nights a Parisian can rent out their primary residence on short-term rental platforms each year.
-The previous cap was 120 nights; it dropped to 90 nights starting in 2025.
+The 90-day rule, set by the Le Meur law in November 2024, caps how many nights a Parisian can rent out their primary residence on short-term rental platforms each year.
+The previous cap was 120 nights; it dropped to 90 from 2025.
 Hosts who exceed it face a €15,000 fine, and platforms enforce the cap automatically by blocking listings.

 Do Paris apartments have air conditioning?

-Most Paris apartments do not.
-Fewer than 25 percent of short-term rental listings have functional AC, and many Haussmann-era buildings cannot be retrofitted easily.
-If you are visiting June through September, search for “climatisation” in the listing description and confirm with the host in writing before booking.
+Most don’t.
+Fewer than 25 percent of short-term rental listings have working AC, and many Haussmann-era buildings can’t be retrofitted easily.
+If you’re visiting June through September, search for “climatisation” in the listing description and confirm it with the host in writing before booking.
 A fan (“ventilateur”) is not the same thing.

 How much is the tourist tax in Paris?

-The Paris tourist tax (taxe de séjour) is charged per adult per night and ranges from about €0.65 in 1-star accommodations to €14.95 at palace hotels.
+The Paris tourist tax (taxe de séjour) is charged per adult per night and ranges from about €0.65 in 1-star accommodation to €14.95 at palace hotels.
 For most 3- and 4-star hotels and short-term rentals, expect €3–8 per person per night.
-Children under 18 are exempt.
+Under-18s are exempt.
 Platforms now collect the tax automatically at checkout for short-term rentals.

 Can you stay in a Paris apartment for a month?

 Yes.
-Stays of one to several months are usually treated as medium-term rentals (locations meublées de courte durée or bail mobilité), which fall outside the 90-day short-term cap and have different rules.
-Specialized platforms like Lodgis, Spotahome, and Paris Attitude focus on this market and offer one-to-twelve-month furnished rentals starting around €1,500–2,500 per month for a small studio in central Paris.
+Stays of one to several months are usually treated as medium-term rentals (locations meublées de courte durée or bail mobilité), which fall outside the 90-day short-term cap and follow different rules.
+Specialist platforms like Lodgis, Spotahome, and Paris Attitude focus on this market, offering one-to-twelve-month furnished rentals from around €1,500–2,500 a month for a small studio in central Paris.

 What is an aparthotel?

-An aparthotel is a serviced apartment building operated like a hotel.
-Each unit has a kitchenette, dining area, and separate sleeping space, but the property has a 24-hour reception, weekly housekeeping, and often a fitness center.
+An aparthotel is a serviced apartment building run like a hotel.
+Each unit has a kitchenette, a dining area, and separate sleeping space, but the property has a 24-hour reception, weekly housekeeping, and often a fitness centre.
 Major brands in Paris include Citadines, Adagio Aparthotel, Fraser Suites, and Pierre & Vacances.
-Aparthotels are fully legal under tourism residence regulations, are exempt from the 90-day cap, and are particularly suited to families and stays of three to seven nights.
+Aparthotels are fully legal under tourism residence regulations, are exempt from the 90-day cap, and suit families and stays of three to seven nights especially well.

 Are Paris hotel rooms small?

-Yes — Paris hotel rooms are notoriously small even by European standards.
-A standard double room in a 3-star property is typically 12–18 square meters (130–195 square feet), and even 4-star rooms often run 16–22 square meters.
+Yes.
+Paris hotel rooms are famously small even by European standards.
+A standard double in a 3-star property is typically 12–18 square metres (130–195 square feet), and even 4-star rooms often run 16–22 square metres.
 The reason is that most Paris hotel buildings predate modern hotel design and were converted from residential or commercial use within tight footprints.
 Always check the listed room size before booking; under 16 m² will feel very tight for two adults with luggage.